Last update: March 10, 2005

 ARTICLE III.
 MEMBERSHIP

 Section 1.
-The club shall consist of active members and honorary members; any person 18 years of age or older shall be eligible for active membership.
+The club shall consist of active members; any person 18 years of age or older shall be eligible for active membership.

 Section 2.
-A candidate for membership shall be proposed by an active member who is personally acquainted with the candidate.
+A candidate for active membership shall

 Section 3.
-An active member shall pay full annual dues, shall be entitled to all the rights and privileges of the club, and shall assist with the business of the club.
+An active member shall be entitled to all the rights and privileges of the club, and shall assist with the business of the club.

 If back dues are not paid in full by December 1st, the member shall be considered to have resigned their membership automatically, without requiring action by the Board.
 They may reinstate their membership at any time by paying the then-current annual dues amount.